Lingopie Review (2026): Is It Worth It to Learn Japanese?

 URLhttps://lingopie.com/

-AccessWebsite, iOS app, Android app
+AccessWebsite, iOS app, Android app, smart TV apps

 Learning Japanese with Lingopie

 It is really easy to get started with Lingopie.
 Firstly, they offer a 7 day free trial (click here to sign up).
-When you sign up for the trial you need to choose your level, your reason for learning, and your preferred genres.

 Screenshot of genres available on Lingopie